Wilter Palma

 Wilter Yap Palma (born March 21, 1958) is a Filipino lawyer and politician from the province of Zamboanga Sibugay in the Philippines.
-He served as a Representative for the Zamboanga Sibugay's 1st congressional district from 2022 to 2025.
+He served as a Representative for the Zamboanga Sibugay's 1st congressional district from 2022 to 2025 and the 3rd Governor of Zamboanga Sibugay from 2013 to 2022.

 Political career

 Prior to the governorship, Palma served as the municipal mayor of Diplahan, Zamboanga Sibugay from 2004 to 2013.

 He was first elected as Governor of the province in 2013 and was re-elected in 2016 and 2019.